mfoemmel/fig/README.md

 dependency's .fig file) represents the full path to that file's directory.
-The above example would still work if we just used "bin", but later on when we publish our project to the shared repository we'll definitely need the '@', since the project directories will live in the fig-home rather than under our current directory).
+The above example would still work if we just used "bin", but later on when we publish our project to the shared repository we'll definitely need the '@', since the project directories will live in the Fig-home rather than under our current directory).

-A single fig file may have multiple configurations:
+A single Fig file may have multiple configurations:

     config default
       set GREETING=Hello